axopy/axopy/doc/source/installation.rst

 venv
 ----

-Here's how you can set up a virtual environment and install axopy using venv_.
+Here's how you can set up a virtual environment and install AxoPy using venv_.
-This installation will allow you to use most of axopy's features.
+This installation will allow you to use most of AxoPy's features.
 Exceptions include interacting with some data acquisition devices (see the :ref:`User Guide <daq>` for details).